Senior Apartments in 2024

 Eldercare Locator is a service of the Administration on Aging (AOA) that connects older Americans and their caregivers with trustworthy local support resources.7 The Eldercare Locator can help you understand housing choices and make informed decisions.
 To learn about housing options available in your community, contact your local Agency on Aging by entering your ZIP code on the Eldercare Locator housing page or by speaking with an information specialist at 1-800-677-1116.

 HumanGood is a nonprofit senior living provider.
 They operate over 100 affordable housing communities across five states (California, Delaware, Oregon, Pennsylvania, and Washington).
-HumanGood also provides guidance for continuing care retirement communities that include assisted living, memory support, and skilled nursing.
+HumanGood also guides continuing care retirement communities with assisted living, memory support, and skilled nursing.

 Mercy Housing offers affordable, program-enriched housing across the country.
 This nonprofit organization manages hundreds of properties and has helped provide over 100,000 affordable homes.